Capital Crescent Trail: Construction

 An unpaved trail connection to Norton Street NW and a staircase connection to Potomac Avenue NW were built after 1997 and before 2003.
 A plaza along River Road, named for Neal Potter, was opened on November 3, 2018.
 It has benches, stone sitting walls, a curving pathway, a red metal pergola, bike racks, a repair station, a display with trail information, and a plaque to honor Potter.
 The plaza was envisioned by architecture students at The Catholic University of America in 2006 and 2007.
 Their professor, Iris Miller, called the plaza "a tribute to persistence."

-A second, 1,300-square-foot public plaza near Bethesda and Woodmont avenues, Ourisman Plaza, was constructed in 2019 as part of an agreement with an adjacent car dealership that had built a garage that encroached on the trail.
+A second, 1,300-square-foot public plaza near Bethesda and Woodmont avenues, Ourisman Plaza, was built in 2019 as part of an agreement with John Ourisman's adjacent car dealership, which had built a garage that encroached on the trail.
 As part of the deal, they also agreed to move their driveway farther from the trail's Bethesda Avenue entrance, to install decorative screening around the expanded garage to create a more appealing facade facing the trail, and to widen about a quarter-mile section of the trail about two feet to 16 feet.

-The section from Bethesda to Silver Spring, meanwhile, was delayed due to continued debate over the proposed trolley.
+The section from Bethesda to Silver Spring was delayed due to continued debate over the proposed trolley.
 It later opened as the Georgetown Branch Interim Trail.
-That section will be built as part of the work on the Purple Line.
+As of 2023, the section is under construction as part of the work on the Purple Line.